 A proper determination of the chemical and mineral composition is a fixed component of quality control.
-Among other things, we provide analyzes with X-ray and plasma techniques.
+Next to hydraulic binders testing, we provide analyses with X-ray and plasma techniques.

 Hydraulic binders are ingredients that harden after the addition of water.

 The most important examples in the construction sector are:

 They provide strength to concrete, mortar or soil stabilization.